fmolnar-notredame/csb_powergrid/beta_perturbation/README.md

 where the variables are the following:
 - `points_per_direction`: number of samples to take along a given direction
 - `samples`: number of random directions to evaluate in n-dimensional beta space
-- `random_direction(n)`: a unit-length vector in a uniformly random direction in n-dimensional space, see https://mathworld.wolfram.com/HyperspherePointPicking.html
+- `random_direction(n)`: a random unit vector uniformly distributed over all possible directions in the `n`-dimensional space; see https://mathworld.wolfram.com/HyperspherePointPicking.html
-- `reference`: beta value that is being perturbed
+- `reference`: the original beta value to be perturbed
 - `epsilon`: step size along the chosen direction

-## Results
+### Data

-The results are given in a single `points_per_direction x 5` matrix, where the columns are as follows:
+In the folder corresponding to each power-grid network, the results of the computations are given in `data.mat`.
+The file contains a single matrix of size `points_per_direction x 5`, where the columns are as follows:
 - column `1`: distance (see `epsilon * (d-1)` from above)
 - column `2`: worst lmax around the uniform optimum (i.e., `max_lmax` when `reference==beta_tilde`)
 - column `3`: mean lmax around the uniform optimum (i.e., `mean_lmax` when `reference==beta_tilde`)